onap/vnfrqts-requirements/docs/Chapter5.rst

 Heat Templates may contain the inclusion of text files into Heat templates via the Heat get\_file directive.
-This may be used, for example, to define a common “user-data” script, or to inject files into a VM on startup via the “personality” property.
+This may be used, for example, to define a common "user-data" script, or to inject files into a VM on startup via the "personality" property.

 Support for Heat Files is subject to the following limitations: